mdeous/plasmid/README.md

 ## Configuration

+Plasmid can be started without any configuration, it will then automatically generate a certificate and private key and create a user in the idp (credentials: `admin:Password123`).

-Plasmid takes its configuration either from a YAML file named `plasmid.yaml` and located in the current directory, or from environment variables.
+The default configuration can be overridden either with a YAML file named `plasmid.yaml` and located in the current directory, or from environment variables.
 Some values can also be set from the command-line.
 Environment variables take precedence over the configuration file, and command line arguments take precedence over environment variables.

 All the configuration entry names can be translated from their path in the YAML file to the environment variable name by replacing `.` with `_`, converting it to upper case, and prepending `IDP_` to it.